 This can take the form of interactive activations like the one above or simply be used to create stunning effects on stages and other focal points.
 If you do use it to embellish a stage performance, be conscientious of the performer’s position vis-a-vis the projection.

-If you’re using the projection within the background, everyone on stage must be aware in advance of where the projection is coming from to avoid obstructing the projected image.
+Everyone on stage must be aware in advance of where the projection is coming from to avoid obstructing the projected image if you’re using the projection within the background.
 If the performer or presenter is the target object, they must remember not to move and to wear the clothes that were used when the projection mapping was designed.

 For example, during the 2013 Grammy awards, Carrie Underwood’s dress was transformed into an animated light show.
 Animations transformed her dress into a galaxy of stars, a cascade of petals and a swarm of butterflies that coordinated with the music and the screen behind her with an incredible impact.